rodrigobarrela/rodrigobarrela.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

-I am a fourth-year PhD Candidate at Nova School of Business and Economics in Carcavelos, Portugal.
+I am a fifth-year PhD Candidate at Nova School of Business and Economics in Carcavelos, Portugal.

 My main research field is Labor Economics.
-I am currently interested in exploring topics such as wage cyclicality, inequality, and monospony power using large datasets, mainly Portuguese administrative data.
+I am currently interested in exploring topics such as wage cyclicality, inequality, and labor market structure power using large datasets, mainly administrative data.

 Previously, I was a Research Analyst at the European Central Bank's Supply Side, Labour Markets and Surveillance division of DG-Economics.
 I have also worked at the Bank of Portugal as a Research Assistant.